tastudios4/bean-machine-volleyball-2026/README.md

 ## Honest caveats

 - **Small samples throughout.** 19 regular-season sets with complete data, 6 playoff sets, 7 weekly points.
-Findings are directional, not definitive — and each one in `findings_summary.md` carries an explicit sample-size score.
+Findings are directional, not definitive and each one in `findings_summary.md` carries an explicit sample-size score.
-- **Correlation is not causation.** The Allen story, the hitting-efficiency finding, and the stat correlations describe what *tracked* with winning, not what caused it.
+- **Correlation is not causation.** The Allen story, the hitting-efficiency finding, and the stat correlations describe what tracked with winning, not what caused it.
 - **Pythagorean expectation** is well validated in basketball and baseball, less so for volleyball at the set level.
 It's used here as a reasonable lens.